poroh/ersip/README.md

 # Erlang SIP

 Some time ago I found that there are no opensource SIP library that does not force you to some software design.
-All libraries provides some framework that required in project if you want to use SIP.
+All libraries provides some framework that is required in your project if you want to use SIP.
+I beleive that this is wrong way.

 ## About Author

 Dmitry Poroh:

 Has huge (17 years) exprience in telecommunication areas.
 Among other projects I have developed:

   + SMTP protocol (RFC2821)
   + HTTP/FTP proxy (RFC2616, RFC0959)